-The national grid currently produces 3,448MW, 2,400MW of which is produced by hydropower plants and 1,038MW by thermal power industries.
-According to the Asian Development Bank, Myanmar has an abundance of hydropower – in access of 100,000MW – so the government's focus is naturally on upgrading and developing those plants.
+Based on the study of the Asian Development Bank, Myanmar has an abundance of hydropower – in access of 100,000MW (which is 7.7 per cent of the hydropower resources in Asia – so the government's focus is naturally on upgrading and developing those plants).

 Other initiatives to bolster electricity efforts include bilateral cooperation with neighbouring countries.
 In January 2018, Myanmar and Laos signed a memorandum of understanding on power cooperation.
 Similarly, in March 2018, Myanmar, China and Bangladesh signed an agreement on trilateral power trade.
-Further, under the Myanmar Sustainable Development Plan (MSDP) 2018–2030, containing a long-term vision for Myanmar, the Myanmar Energy Statistics 2019 have been issued, which will help the government to estimate the volume of electricity required demographically.
+Further, under the Myanmar Sustainable Development Plan 2018–2030, containing a long-term vision for Myanmar, the Myanmar Energy Statistics 2020 have been issued, which will help the government to estimate the volume of electricity required demographically.

 - the Hydropower Generation Enterprise (HPGE), alongside the Department of Hydropower Planning and the Department of Hydropower Implementation, which operates and maintains large-scale hydroelectric facilities for the public sector.